WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

          : ecdsa_secp384r1_sha384 as defined in Section 4.2.3 of
            {{!I-D.ietf-tls-tls13}}.

-         Set `signing-alg` to the result of applying this function to type of `main-certificate`'s public key.
+         Set `signing-alg` to the result of applying this function to the type of `main-certificate`'s public key.
 If the function is undefined on this input, return "invalid".
    1. If `ed25519Key` is present, set `publicKey` to `ed25519Key` and